-Configuration (and management) plane: used for network node configuration and supervision.
+Configuration (and management) plane: This is used for network node configuration and supervision.
 Examples of widely use protocols are CLI (Command Line Interface), SNMP (Simple Network Management Protocol) and NetConf.

-Control plane: used by network nodes to make packet forwarding decision.
-In traditional networks there have been a wide range of various different network control protocols running in the networks.
+Control plane: This is used by network nodes to make packet forwarding decisions.
+In traditional networks, there have been a wide range of various different network control protocols running in the networks.
 Common examples are OSPF, ISIS, BGP, LDP, RSVP-TE, etc.

-Forwarding (or data or user) plane: This plane is responsible to perform data packet processing and forwarding.
+Forwarding (or data) plane: This plane is responsible to perform data packet processing and forwarding.
 This forwarding plane is made of proprietary protocols and is specific to each network equipment vendor.

-configuration and control plane are located in device’s main processor card, oftenly called "routing engine", or "routing switching engine".
-The forwarding plane is located in the device’s packet forwarding card, oftenly called "line card".
+Configuration and Control planes are located in the device’s main processor card, often called the "routing engine", or "routing switching engine".
+The forwarding plane is located in the device’s packet forwarding card, often called "line card".

 SDN layer.

-SDN architecture is built with 3 layers:
+SDN architecture typically has 3 layers:

 SDN architecture.